Which of the following is a characteristic of the modern periodic... | Study Prep in Pearson+

 1

-Understand that the modern periodic table is organized based on atomic number, which is the number of protons in an atom's nucleus, rather than atomic mass or alphabetical order.
+Understand that the modern periodic table is organized based on the atomic number of elements, which is the number of protons in the nucleus of an atom.

-Recall that elements in the same period (horizontal row) do not necessarily have similar chemical properties; instead, elements in the same group (vertical column) share similar chemical properties.
+Recall that earlier versions of the periodic table, such as Mendeleev's, arranged elements by increasing atomic mass, but this led to inconsistencies in grouping elements with similar properties.

-Recognize that the original periodic table arranged elements by increasing atomic mass, but this was revised when it was discovered that atomic number better explains the periodicity of element properties.
+Recognize that in the modern periodic table, elements are arranged in rows called periods and columns called groups or families, where elements in the same group have similar chemical properties.

-Note that the modern periodic law states: 'The properties of elements are a periodic function of their atomic numbers,' which is why the table is arranged by increasing atomic number.
+Note that periods represent horizontal rows where properties change progressively, not groups of elements with similar properties; groups (vertical columns) share similar chemical behavior.

-Conclude that the correct characteristic of the modern periodic table is that elements are arranged in order of increasing atomic number.
+Conclude that the key characteristic of the modern periodic table is the arrangement of elements in order of increasing atomic number, which resolves previous inconsistencies and better reflects periodic trends.

 Watch next